 Originally drawn to the physical practice of Yoga for the flexibility and strength it gave her, Sybil soon discovered the power and depth of meditation, yoga philosophy and self-inquiry.
 She’s been teaching since 2010, offering workshops, working with private clients, leading international retreats, and instructing a variety of classes.

 Sybil is a Yoga Alliance E-RYT 500 instructor, with additional trainings in Street Yoga, Y12SR, and is working toward a Yoga Therapy certification with Tias Little.
 Her classes focus on precise alignment, breath awareness, mindfulness, and enjoying the journey.
 She draws her inspiration from twenty plus years of personal practice.
-You can often find her in the woods, dancing west coast swing, head buried in a book, or far from home.
 Sybil is also the owner of Starr Mill Yoga.
 Her vision is to hold space for a vibrant community of teachers and students to cultivate inner peace and well being.
 The mission of Starr Mill Yoga is to spread the innumerable joys and benefits of yoga to as many people as possible.